-D.2.1.6 Contract Boundaries
+D.2.3 Contract Boundaries

-The BBNI premium has been estimated by looking at the individual Members and assessing the number of contracts which are legally bound at the valuation date of 31 December 2021.
-For most of the Members, the contractual obligations extend one month after the valuation date.
-Only for Members based in Norway, Sweden, and the Netherlands, these obligations extend two months after the valuation date.
-To estimate the BBNI premium volumes, we have taken the planned premium for the next 1 or 2 months (by Member as appropriate) and taken this as the BBNI premium.
+The BBNI premium has been estimated by looking at the individual Members and assessing the number of contracts which are legally bound at the valuation date of 31 December 2022.
+For all Members, the contractual obligations extend one month after the valuation date.
+To estimate the BBNI premium volumes, we have taken the planned premium for the next one month and taken this as the BBNI premium.
 The ultimate loss ratio and other loadings (as per the Solvency II valuation rules) have been applied to estimate profit in the BBNI premium.